uber-go/fx/config/README.md

 }
 ```

-For integration/E2E testing you can customize `config.Loader` to load
+For integration/E2E testing you can customize `Loader` to load
 configuration files from either custom folders (`Loader.SetDirs()`)
 or custom files (`Loader.SetFiles()`), or or you can register providers
 on top of existing providers (`Loader.RegisterProviders()`) that will